Sunrise elopement in Shenandoah National Park

 Park entrances:

-- South entrance — Rockfish Gap near Waynesboro (closest to Charlottesville)
+• Rockfish Gap entrance — near Waynesboro (closest to Charlottesville)

 Lodging nearby:

-- Sperryville, VA — Charming, small town at the north entrance with beautiful inns.
+• Sperryville, VA — Charming, small town near the Front Royal entrance with beautiful inns.

-- Staunton, VA — Near the south entrance.
+• Staunton, VA — Near the Rockfish Gap entrance.
 A genuinely wonderful small city with great restaurants.

 The park entrance: Lines can be long on fall weekends.
 Purchase your annual pass before arriving if you plan to visit multiple times.